Braundo/kubernetes-guide/docs/pods.md

 <h3>Restart Policies</h3>

-Restart policies apply to individual containers within a Pod:
+Restart policies apply to individual *containers* within a Pod:

 - **Always:** Always restart containers.
 - **Never:** Never restart containers.
 - **OnFailure:** Restart containers only if they fail.

+Again, those are policies for containers within the Pod - Pods themselves do not restart.

 ## Practical Examples